hdeadman/puppet-mcmyadmin/README.md

 This module includes an init script, which will launch McMyAdmin from within a screen session.
 This module can optionally install screen by using the `manage_screen` parameter.

+If all goes well, you should be able to login to the McMyAdmin web interface after using this module.

+**Note:** this doesn't configure McMyAdmin or initiate the Minecraft server installation - that is handled via the McMyAdmin web interface.
+The only thing configured is the listening address and port.

 ###Usage
 ####Basic, default use: